 Who is eligible?

-The Fund is open to Masters’ and Ph.D. students in any Harvard Department or School, full-time lecturers and full-time Assistant, Associate and Full Professors in any Harvard Department or School graduating in or later than May 2020.
+The Fund is open to Masters’ and Ph.D. students graduating in or later than May 2021 in any Harvard Department or School, full-time lecturers and full-time Assistant, Associate and Full Professors in any Harvard Department or School.
 The Program Coordinator in the Harvard Brazil Office will verify that applicants meet these criteria.
 Successful applicants to this fund from past years are welcome to apply again.

 The maximum award is normally up to $10,000 for faculty and $5,000 for graduate students.
 Funds may be applied to travel-related expenses to conduct research in the field, including airfare, lodging, meals, transportation in Brazil, visa fees, and vaccines; research materials, including data, images, software to which the awardee does not have free access, monthly fees for electronic devices required for data collection, hardware and cellular phones when necessary for data collection (with adequate justification); and stipends and fees for research-related support services such as translation and interpretation services, etc. Faculty and Ph.D. may also request funds to hire research assistants.
 Unfortunately, awards may not be used for salary support or student tuition.